 Assistance trapping and specialized capture include additional costs due to multiple on-site visits and/or overnight trap monitoring.
 Please submit a Lost Pet Form to receive an estimate.
 Discounts for trapping may be available in S. Hadley, MA and surrounding towns.

 For people that do not have the time and/or ability, I am also able to distribute flyers and put up posters.
-This service generally requires purchase of a phone or on-site consultation.
-The cost is $25/hr plus the actual cost of printing posters and/or flyers and travel to the location.
+This service generally requires purchase of a phone or on-site consultation and is only available in the local service area.
+The cost is $40/hr plus the actual cost of printing posters and/or flyers and travel to the location.

 Extended-Stay On-Site Assistance

 Not currently available.